JuliaMathias/servy/README.md

 # Servy

-This is an app developed during Pragmatic Studio's Elixir and OTP course.
+This is an app developed during Pragmatic Studio's Elixir and OTP course!

 ## Installation